Twilight Zone Season 2 Trailer: Adjust Your Set

 The rare exception to this, though, was the episode “Replay.”
 In the story, mom Nina (Sanaa Lathan) and her son, Dorian (Damson Idris), are trying to complete a rite of passage–moving-in day at college.
 However, they keep running into a police officer, Officer Lasky (Glenn Fleshler), and each encounter ends tragically.
 I say “keep” and “each” because Nina’s discovered that her old camcorder has the power to rewind time.
 It’s not as fortuitous as you might think, though, because, like I said, it keeps ending badly.
 The episode suggests, as we’ve sadly seen in real life, that a camera might not be the weapon we think it is.
 It’s also the only episode I watched where I didn’t know exactly how it would all play out.
 It’s a tense slice of TV that keeps you anxious until the very end.
 They’d do well to keep that vibe in season 2.

 And they just might.
 Because on first watch, this season seems to have more of a spooky-ooky vibe than season 1.
 Regarding last season, Jordan Peele told The New York Times, “It can’t go so dark that it makes us want to curl up in a ball,” buuuut, why not?
-Peele explained that this was part of the show’s “Serling wink,” but the real Serling was a WWII vet who exorcised his demons through the writing of the original show.
+Peele explained that this was part of the show’s “Serling wink,” but the real Serling was a WWII vet who exorcised his demons through the writing of the original show (which deserves its place in any horror anthology series).
 As such, the original show wasn’t all puppies and sunshine.
 It dealt with death, war crimes, bigotry, and other difficult topics.
 And it didn’t shy away from the horror of it all.

 So it’s encouraging that the trailer hints at more disturbing fare.
 But hints are all we have right now besides glimpses of some famous faces.
 As you can see from the trailer, actors like Billy Porter, Morena Baccarin, Christopher Meloni, Jimmi Simpson, Tavi Gevinson, Kylie Bunbury, and Tony Hale will be starring in episodes.